AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/read-data/sds-data-query-methods.md

 Paging is supported for window requests with a large number of data points.

-To retrieve the next page of values, include the `continuationToken` from the results of the previous request.
+To retrieve the next page of data points, include the `continuationToken` from the results of the previous request.
 For the first request, specify a null or empty string for the `continuationToken`.

 ### Requests